Create an app from scratchContribute

 class:

-import { Data } from "@lenra/app-server";
+import { Data } from "@lenra/app";

 export class Counter extends Data {